top of page

 About the Amsterdam Cohort Studies

-The Amsterdam Cohort Studies (ACS) on HIV infection and AIDS started shortly after the first cases of AIDS were diagnosed in the Netherlands.
-Since October 1984, men who have sex with men (MSM) have been enrolled in a prospective cohort study.
+The Amsterdam Cohort Studies (ACS) on HIV and AIDS started shortly after the first cases of AIDS were diagnosed in the Netherlands.
+Since October 1984, men who have sex with men (MSM) have been enrolled in this prospective cohort study.
 A second cohort involving people who use/used (injecting) drugs (PWUD/PWID) was initiated in 1985 and discontinued in 2016.

-From the outset, research in the ACS has taken a multidisciplinary approach, integrating epidemiology, social science, virology, immunology, and clinical medicine in one study team.
+From the onset, research in the ACS has taken a multidisciplinary approach, integrating epidemiology, social science, virology, immunology, and clinical medicine in one study team.
 This unique collaboration has been highly productive, significantly contributing to the knowledge and understanding of many different aspects of HIV-1 infection, as well as other infections including STI (e.g., chlamydia, gonorrhea, syphilis, viral hepatitis B and C [HBV and HCV] and human papillomavirus [HPV]) and (re-)emerging infectious diseases (COVID-19, mpox).
 This expertise, in turn, has contributed directly to advances in prevention, diagnosis, and management of these infections.

 ACS among people who use or inject drugs (PWUD/PWID)